johnmous/methylation/README.md

 ## Differential methylation analysis tool

 A tool for the analysis of amplicon methylation data.
-Works with the output from [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/), a program to map bisulfite treated sequencing reads to a genome of interest and perform methylation calls.
+Works with the output from [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/), a program used to map bisulfite treated sequencing reads to the genome of interest and perform methylation calls.

-Aims to:
+The tool delivers the following:
-  * Classify the reads accodring to their methylation status (number of CpGs that are methylated) into: mostly methylated, mostly unmethylated and partially methylated
+  * Classify the genomic sequences by their methylation status into: mostly methylated, mostly unmethylated and partially methylated.
+Methylation status refers to the number of CpGs in a genomic sequence that are methylated
-  * Phase the reads according to a heterozygous SNP in the amplicon region
+  * Phase the genomic sequences according to a heterozygous SNP in the amplicon region
-  * Count the number of reads in each methylation status class and report it per group of phased reads
+  * Count the number of genomic sequences in each methylation status class and report it per group of phased reads

 ### Usage